The King Is Dead (Tony Cole song): Background and commercial performance

 "The King Is Dead" was the second single released from Tony Cole's debut album If The Music Stops (1972).
 U.S. Billboard magazine picked the single for its "Radio Action and Pick Singles" section.
 The review was:

 Nevertheless, the song didn't chart either on U.S. Billboard's charts, or on the UK Singles Chart.
+It was re-released in 1977 in France to capitalize off of the success of the French version by Johnny Hallyday (titled "Gabrielle" after the first line of the song), however, this also failed to chart.